Sai-Nandan-Desetti/Quotes/quotes/Paraprosdokians.md

 > Scientists say that the world is made of protons, neutrons, and electrons.
 They forgot to mention morons.

 > Everyone has two lives.
 The second one begins the day you realize that you've only got one. - Mark Twain

+> The twisted tree lives its life, while the right tree ends up being cut for planks.

+> Happiness is nothing more than a good health and bad memory. - Albert Schweitzer